-With all the changes around GCP that have taken place recently a lot of companies and a lot of clinical research professionals are asking the question- Do I have to re take Good Clinical Practice (GCP) training?
+With all the changes around GCP that have taken place recently, a lot of companies and a lot of clinical research professionals are asking the question: do I have to retake Good Clinical Practice (GCP) training?

-ICH states that it is actually up to the sponsors discretion as to how often you should be taking GCP training.
-A lot of companies do set the guidelines of every two years but this is not official guidelines.
-However, in recent audit findings the Regulatory Authorities (RA) have found that people are not being trained frequently enough on GCP and therefore lots of issues during the studies are arising.
-They are asking sponsors to tighten up on how often their employees take their GCP training.
-The FDA in particular are in their own words “coming down hard on sponsors regarding GCP training” Their suggestion being that all staff should be up to date with all the training required to carry out their job, this includes being up to date with all GCP guidelines.
+ICH states that it is up to the Sponsor’s discretion as to how often you should be taking GCP training.
+A lot of companies do set the guidelines of every two years, but these are not official guidelines.
+However, in recent audit findings, the Regulatory Authorities (RA) have found that people are not being trained frequently enough on GCP, meaning lots of issues are arising during studies.
+Sponsors are being asked to tighten up on how often their employees take their GCP training.
+The FDA in particular are, in their own words: “coming down hard on Sponsors regarding GCP training.”
+This suggests that all staff should be up to date with all the training required to carry out their job, which includes being up to date with all GCP guidelines.

-If you are reading this and starting to think I haven’t taken these training modules for a while or even worse you can’t actually remember when you last took them (don’t worry we have all been there!) pop over to trainingOnline4u and take a look at the training offered.
+If you are reading this and starting to think: “I haven’t taken these training modules for a while”, or even worse, you can’t actually remember when you last took them (don’t worry we have all been there!), pop over to trainingonline4u.com and take a look at the training offered.